MP4 to MP3

 Will my MP3 sound worse than the original audio in the video?

 Practically no. We use VBR ~190 kbps, well above the threshold where MP3 is perceptually transparent.
-If you compared the source audio (typically AAC ~128 kbps inside the MP4) to the MP3 output side by side, you wouldn't hear a difference.
+If you compared the source audio (typically AAC ~128 kbps inside the MP4) to the MP3 output side by side, you would not hear a difference.

 Why MP3 and not WAV or FLAC?